| | |

 map of alaska, where is nome

 Nome, population 3,500, is located on the Seward Peninsula (once the Bering Land Bridge), along the shores of the Bering Sea, and is completely disconnected from the rest of Alaska.
-The only way in is via plane, or dogsled in the winter.
+The Bering Sea coast plays a significant role in the local culture and history.
+The only way in is via plane or dogsled in the winter.

 Hiring a Guide in Nome, AK